adimishra16/adimishra16/README.md

 # Hi 👋, I'm Aditya Mishra
-### A passionate Web Developer, Software Engineer, and currently a Software Developer Intern at Sarjen Systems
+### A passionate Web Developer, Software Engineer, and currently a Software Developer  at Sarjen Systems

 ---